rpimaster/DexMate/vs_code-extension(DexMate)/Readme.md

 ## Acknowledgements

-- It is using [pydexcom](https://gagebenne.github.io/pydexcom/pydexcom.html) for glucose data integration.
+- It is build using [pydexcom](https://gagebenne.github.io/pydexcom/pydexcom.html) for glucose data integration.